edorion/HCP-boundary-vault-auto-ca-manage/README.md

 - Terraform Boundary credentials store
 - Terraform setups Boundary users
 - Terraform setup some t2 micro ec2's for testing
+- AWX has the inventory added to it and tests connectivity

 ## Setup / Use:
 - Fork the repository